The Top 5 Business Loan Qualifications to Be Aware Of

 4. Collateral: Secure Your Loan with an Asset

 Pledging a valuable asset, such as inventory, equipment, or property, makes qualifying for a loan far easier.
-This is because, if the borrower defaults, the lender takes possession of the collateral.
+This is because, if the borrower defaults, the business lender takes possession of the collateral.
 Once the lender owns the collateral, they can sell it, which helps them recoup their losses.

 Ideally, your lender will have no reason to take your collateral.
 However, it helps reduce the lender’s downside risk which makes qualifying easier for you.
 In many cases, pledging collateral can also reduce the total cost of your loan.